apache/pulsar-client-go/CONTRIBUTING.md

 # How to contribute

-If you would like to contribute code to this project you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to this project, fork the repository and send a pull request.

-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

-## Steps to Contribute
+## Prerequisite

+If you have not installed Go, install it according to the [installation instruction](http://golang.org/doc/install).

-Since the `go mod` package management tool is used in this project, your go version is required at **Go1.11+**.
+Since the `go mod` package management tool is used in this project, **Go 1.11 or higher** version is required.

-### Fork

-Before you start contributing, you need to fork [pulsar-client-go](https://github.com/apache/pulsar) to your github repository.

-### Installation

-If you don't currently have a go environment installed，install Go according to the installation instructions here: http://golang.org/doc/install

-##### mac os && linux
+### Install Go on Mac OS and Linux

 ```bash
 $ mkdir -p $HOME/github.com/apache/